 The only real downside to SquirrelMail is that the web interface is not well optimized for mobile devices.
 However, a single email account can be accessed by more than one mail client.
 So that shouldn't stop you from connecting your phone's native mail client to the mail server directly, and using SquirrelMail whenever you are sitting at a traditional desktop or laptop computer.

 SquirrelMail Frequently Asked Questions

 This webmail application allows both individuals and businesses to manage their email.
-It’s free and open-source, released under the GNU GPL, which means it can be freely downloaded, used, and even modified for free.
+It's open source and released under the GNU GPL, which means it can be downloaded, used, and even modified for free.